Lenbok/scad-keyboard-cases/README.md

 work on the split keyboards I have tried.

-If you have another KLE JSON file you want to convert, run the included jsonPositions.py which spits out the key layout to a minimal OpenSCAD data structure along with some data access functions.
+If you have another KLE JSON file you want to convert, run the included `jsonPositions.py` which spits out the key layout to a minimal OpenSCAD data structure along with some data access functions.
 E.g:

     python3 jsonPositions.py <kle-examples/ergodox-layout.json >kle-examples/ergodox-layout.scad

-Then make a top level OpenSCAD that includes this along with keyboard_case.scad, e.g.:
+Then make a top level OpenSCAD that includes this along with `keyboard_case.scad`, e.g.:

     include <kle-examples/ergodox-layout.scad>
     include <keyboard_case.scad>